lunarsoap5/gcrebuilder/README.md

-# GameCube Rebuilder
+# GameCube Rebuilder - Console Branch

 ## Description

 GCR is a tool that allows you to edit Nintendo GameCube images.
+The console branch does not utilize a GUI and works for Mac OS and Linux Operating Systems

-## Building
+## Running

-GCR can be built via any C# IDE or a CLI command like `msbuild GCRebuilder.sln`
+You will need to install the latest version of .NET Core which can be found here: https://dotnet.microsoft.com/en-us/download Once it is installed, you can run the project by running the following command in the `GCRebuilder` folder:
+`dotnet run --project ./GCRebuilder_Console.csproj <args>`

 ## Usage